List of The Vampire Chronicles characters: Teskhamen

 Teskhamen is the "Blood God" from the grove, maker of Marius de Romanus, elder and founder of Talamasca.

+Stirling Oliver

+Stirling Oliver is an elderly member of the Talamasca, introduced in Blackwood Farm (2002).
+An observer of the Mayfairs, he is attacked by Tarquin Blackwood, but saved by Lestat, who warns him not to report to the Talamasca that Quinn is a now a vampire.

 Rhoshamandes

 Rhoshamandes is a peace-loving vampire, part of the Queen's Blood contingent of vampires.
-Made directly by Akasha.
-One thousand years after the Blood Genesis or 1,000 after Akasha herself was made.
-To be more precise, 3000 BC.
-His fledglings include Allesandra—the old vampire that Lestat has met during his descent to the catacombs beneath Les Innocents cemetery in Paris, Benedict—a monk turned vampire from whom Magnus stole the Dark Gift, Eleni and Eugénie de Landen—made in the early Middle Ages, as well as Everard de Landen, also made in the Middle Ages.
+Made directly by Akasha, one thousand years after the Blood Genesis or 1,000 after Akasha herself was made — to be more precise, in the year 3000 BC.
+His fledglings include Allesandra — the old vampire that Lestat has met during his descent to the catacombs beneath Les Innocents cemetery in Paris, Benedict — a monk turned vampire from whom Magnus stole the Dark Gift, Eleni and Eugénie de Landen — made in the early Middle Ages, as well as Everard de Landen, also made in the Middle Ages.
 Eleni is the female fledgling who informed Lestat of their progress in the new Theatre Coven led by Armand in The Queen of the Damned.
 She was presumed dead due to Armand trying to extinguish the coven, as he was the leader.